psigen/puppet-skeleton/README.md

 How it works
 ------------
 The update.sh script first checks for a few core packages, namely puppet-common and librarian-puppet.
 If these don't exist, some version of them (not necessarily the latest) is downloaded and installed.
+It is assumed that puppet itself can install more recent versions if necessary.

 Librarian-puppet is then used to checkout/update any necessary dependencies into the ./modules directory.
 (See https://github.com/rodjek/librarian-puppet for more details).
 If you need to include any local packages, put them in ./local and include them in the Puppetfile as relative file URIs.